erdc/air-water-vv/2d/benchmarks/dambreak_Ubbink/README.rst

 The python test file named ``test_dambreak_Ubbink.py`` is made up of two tests:

-* The first one is to know if the case can run.
+* The first one is to check that the case runs successfully.
-* The second test is to validate the results comparing them to reference values.
-For this case we will compare the numerical and reference values of average and maximum pressure.
+* The second test is to assess changes in results by comparing them to reference values.
+Reference values correspond to average and maximum pressure on a probe located to the obstacle.

+Due to lack of validation data, reference values are set by the numerical results of the first commit of this case.
 One can run this test file typing ``py.test --boxed test_dambreak_Ubbink.py``.

 References
 ----------